chrisgrieser/obsidian-quadro/README.md

   customized by searching in the Obsidian hotkey settings for the name of the respective action.
 - Splitting and merging Code Files is not yet supported.
-Doing so with any other method (such as a plugin) will likely result in broken references.
+Doing so with any other method (such as a plugin) is likely going to result in broken references.
 - ⚠️ Renaming or moving Code/Data Files should be done from within Obsidian.
   Using the Windows Explorer or macOS' Finder does not trigger the automatic updating of references, meaning a loss of information.